sleepymalc/ParkingLot/README.md

 1. Our Rocket doesn't zoom in and out, instead, we zoom in and out of the flames to make it more real.
 2. Our car is replaced with a cute cart, and the flag is replaced with a windmill.

+## Parking Lot Manager

+- Input: The parking lot's total floor number, and the total time of this program.
+- Output: two types of tickets: one is an arrival ticket, another is a departure ticket.
+- ​Parking lot set up: For only one floor, there will have equally four types of slots for each type of vehicle, and if there is more than one floor, the first floor will always be divided into two parts, one is for bicycles, another is for motorbike.
+And for a higher floor, each floor will also be divided into two parts, one is for vans, another is for cars.

+> This is indeed the first part of the project.
+The [source code](https://github.com/sleepymalc/ParkingLot/blob/master/ParkingLotManager.cpp) is included.

 ## About Honor Code